Andover Town F.C.: History

 The club was established by staff from Andover College and Sparsholt College in 2013 after Andover F.C. had disbanded; the two colleges approached Test Valley Borough Council about taking over Andover's Portway Stadium to use for their football academy programmes, with the aim of also forming a senior club.
 The club were elected to Division One of the Wessex League.
 During their first season they were involved in a Hampshire Senior Cup tie at Brockenhurst which finished 0–0 after extra time; in the subsequent penalty shootout, 29 consecutive penalties were scored, with Brockenhurst eventually winning 15–14.
 This was later confirmed by the Football Association as an English record (and possibly a world record) for the highest number of consecutive goals scored in a penalty shootout.

 At the end of the 2013–14 season Andover were Division One runners-up, earning promotion to the Premier Division.
 The following season saw them make their debut in the FA Vase, and in 2015–16 they played in the FA Cup for the first time.
 In 2017–18 the club were Premier Division runners-up, potentially earning promotion to Division One West of the Southern League.
 However, the club turned down promotion and were relegated to Division One of the Wessex League as punishment.

+In 2023–24 Andover finished bottom of Division One and were relegated to the Senior Division of the Hampshire Premier League.